 Almost all field sobriety tests are known as divided-attention tests.
 What does that mean?
 It means they can detect impairment by forcing you to concentrate on two separate tasks simultaneously.
 For example, the charging officer will likely testify about not only how you physically performed, but also how well you followed the verbal instructions of the field sobriety tests.

 However, field sobriety tests are not perfect, and there are many factors unrelated to alcohol intoxication that could result in poor performance.
 When necessary, your attorney from McCormick and Vilushis will attempt to prove you “failed” due to issues unrelated to alcohol impairment.
 Examples of outside influences include things like sickness, injury, extreme fatigue, or other neurological factors.

 “Failing” a field sobriety test doesn’t equate to automatic conviction of driving while under the influence.
-Your experienced attorney at McCormick and Vilushis will thoroughly review your case — including alleged evidence — to determine the best plan of action.
+Your experienced attorney at McCormick & Vilushis LLC will thoroughly review your case — including alleged evidence — to determine the best plan of action.